-The Doctor: Lovely to meet you, Mrs Jones.
+The Doctor: Lovely to meet you, Mrs. Jones.
 Heard a lot about you.

 Francine: Have you?
-What have you heard then?
+What have you heard, then?

-The Doctor: Oh, you know; that you're Martha's mother, and... um... no, actually, that's - that's about it.
+The Doctor: Oh, you know; that you're Martha's mother, and... um... no, actually, that's that's about it.
 We haven't had much time to chat, you know, we've been... busy.

 Francine: "Busy"?
 Doing what, exactly?

 The Doctor: Oh, you know... stuff...

-And when the Doctor was inviting Donna to travel with him, but wanted to clear up the fact that he wasn't looking for a relationship:
+- "Partners in Crime": The Doctor is inviting Donna to travel with him, but wants to clear up the fact that he isn't looking for a relationship:

-The Doctor: But the last time, with Martha, like I said, it got complicated. and it was all my fault.
-I mean... (sighs) I just want a mate.
+The Doctor: But the last time, with Martha, like I said, it got complicated, and it was all my fault.
+I mean... [sighs] I just want a mate.